 I love working with editors!
 I've had two amazing editors in my career so far: Caryl Pagel for Calenday and Stephanie G'Schwind for Instead of Dying.
 They are both geniuses.
 And they both made it feel collaborative, like teamwork.
 I'm a big fan of teamwork!
 Also, I am always questioning my own work, and these editors provided the interaction and feedback I needed to fully trust in the quality of the poetry.
 When things need to be fixed, they were on it.
 I liked how they didn't hold back.

 9 - What is the best piece of advice you've heard (not necessarily given to you directly)?

-10 - How easy has it been for you to move between genres (fiction to songwriting)?
+10 - How easy has it been for you to move between genres (poetry to painting)?
 What do you see as the appeal?

 11 - What kind of writing routine do you tend to keep, or do you even have one?
 How does a typical day (for you) begin?